JacobTaylor3/Tic-tac-toe/README.md

-Tic-tac-toe game built in java using object oriented fundamentals.
+## Tic-tac-toe game built in Java.

+Built using objected oriented fundamentals that enhanced code readibility and maintainability.